 Snacks, Treats & Specials

 Thought we’d add this section even though they’re not quite Tombstone restaurants!
-But it could be this is what you want!
+But it could be this is what you need or want!

-U Scream 4 Ice Cream - Located on the East side of 4th Street, just around the corner from Allen Street.
+- U Scream 4 Ice Cream – On the East side of 4th Street, just around the corner from Allen Street.
 On warm summer days, they sure have a line!
 People screaming for ice cream!!
-They also have Italian ice and some other snacks and soft drinks.
-Had their ice cream a time or town.
+They also have Italian ice and other snacks and soft drinks.
+Had their ice cream a time or two.
 Can highly recommend it.
-Lots of flavors to choose from.
+Many flavors to choose from.

 Your Reviews of Tombstone Restaurants

 Give us your thoughts about the Tombstone restaurants you’ve visited!
 Did you have any great meals?
 Where?
 Any terrific service?
 Tell us about it.
-Or [sigh :-( ] were you unhappy somehow.
+Or [sigh 🙁 ] were you unhappy somehow.
 We would like a polite overview of that, too.
-To shoot for improvement!!
+Shooting for improvement!!